consistent-milk12/docs-md/generated_docs/object/read/elf/section/index.md

 - <span id="elfsection-elf-file"></span>`fn elf_file(&self) -> &'file ElfFile<'data, Elf, R>` — [`ElfFile`](../index.md#elffile)

+  Get the ELF file containing this section.

 - <span id="elfsection-elf-section-header"></span>`fn elf_section_header(&self) -> &'data <Elf as >::SectionHeader` — [`FileHeader`](../index.md#fileheader)

+  Get the raw ELF section header.

 - <span id="elfsection-elf-relocation-section-index"></span>`fn elf_relocation_section_index(&self) -> read::Result<Option<SectionIndex>>` — [`Result`](../../../index.md#result), [`SectionIndex`](../../../index.md#sectionindex)

+  Get the index of the relocation section that references this section.

+  Returns `None` if there are no relocations.

+  Returns an error if there are multiple relocation sections that reference this section.

 - <span id="elfsection-elf-relocation-section"></span>`fn elf_relocation_section(&self) -> read::Result<Option<&'data <Elf as >::SectionHeader>>` — [`Result`](../../../index.md#result), [`FileHeader`](../index.md#fileheader)

+  Get the relocation section that references this section.

+  Returns `None` if there are no relocations.

+  Returns an error if there are multiple relocation sections that reference this section.

 - <span id="elfsection-elf-linked-rel"></span>`fn elf_linked_rel(&self) -> read::Result<&'data [<Elf as >::Rel]>` — [`Result`](../../../index.md#result), [`FileHeader`](../index.md#fileheader)

+  Get the `Elf::Rel` entries that apply to this section.

+  Returns an empty slice if there are no relocations.

+  Returns an error if there are multiple relocation sections that reference this section.

 - <span id="elfsection-elf-linked-rela"></span>`fn elf_linked_rela(&self) -> read::Result<&'data [<Elf as >::Rela]>` — [`Result`](../../../index.md#result), [`FileHeader`](../index.md#fileheader)

+  Get the `Elf::Rela` entries that apply to this section.

+  Returns an empty slice if there are no relocations.

+  Returns an error if there are multiple relocation sections that reference this section.

 - <span id="elfsection-bytes"></span>`fn bytes(&self) -> read::Result<&'data [u8]>` — [`Result`](../../../index.md#result)